-The ’International Alliance for Terraced Landscapes’ (ITLA) is a network established in 2010, following the 1st International Congress on Terraced Landscapes held in Mengzi (China).
+The ’International Terraced Landscapes Alliance’ (ITLA) is a network established in 2010, following the 1st International Congress on Terraced Landscapes held in Mengzi (China).
 This event gathered researchers from 16 countries to discuss common traits and problems of terraced areas (the ALPTER staff was among them), concluding with a common declaration and the aim of enlarging network activities.

 ALPTER PROJECT RESULTS